deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Ava nodded her understanding.
 "But Saudi Arabia itself didn’t do so well."
 She noted.

 "Exactly."
 Simon nodded. ”The country’s economy was still founded in oil.
-Declining oil industry means declining employment, declining wages, and all the people who made a living selling goods and services to the oil industry and its workers, they all started to lose jobs and money too, their labour pool of foreign workers dried up...
-Throw in some safety cock-ups around the Hajj badly hurting their tourism industry, and Saudi Arabia’s been in a recession for five years now.”
+Declining oil industry means declining employment, declining wages, and all the people who made a living selling goods and services to the oil industry and its workers, they all started to lose jobs and money too, their labour pool of foreign workers dried up...Throw in some safety cock-ups around the Hajj badly hurting their tourism industry, and Saudi Arabia’s been in a recession for five years now.”

 "Surely we’re never going to be rid of oil entirely?"
 Sean asked.